BriAnsari/NHANES/README.md

 **Data Wrangling and Feature Selection:**

-Since this was a cross sectional study, files with longitudinal correlated data were removed.
+Files with longitudinal correlated data were removed.
 Several smaller datasets were created, and important predictors were chosen using random forest, literature search and domain knowledge of the authors.
 Datasets with very important predictors were then combined for further preprocessing.
 Finally literature search and random forest were used once again to choose the final predictors

 Preprocessing steps: